Study 28: Another trial, this time before Festus

-13. *When Paul gave his testimony, who was it to.
-Write down how each that is mentioned responded.
+13. *When Paul gave his testimony, to whom did he give it?
+Write down how each person mentioned responded.
 Why did they respond like that?
 Can you identify with any of the responses?
 Give examples from either your own life or the lives of people with whom you have shared your testimony.

-14. *Identify the events of the last days of Jesus’ life that King Agrippa would have been most familiar with; and which he would have been most concerned about.
+14. *Identify the events of the last days of Jesus’ life that King Agrippa would have been most familiar with.
+Which he would have been most concerned about?

 15. Have you decided to change anything in your life as a result of reading this passage of the Bible?
 Would you like to share it with the group?
 Why do you think that it is helpful to others to share such things?